 According to the subjects' answers to Question 5 of the Questionnaire ("What is the Chinese to English dictionary that you use most often?"), and Question 3 in the Interview ("Which kind of dictionary do you use more often in Chinese to English translation?
 Why?")
-(See Section 10.15 for the Interview transcripts), all four of them accessed the dictionaries that they used most often (See Section 10.17 for the exact titles), although they did not have access to the full range of their normal ones.
+(See Section 10.15 for the Interview transcripts), all four of them accessed the dictionaries that they used most often (See Section 10.17 for the exact titles), although they did not have access to the full range of dictionaries that they might have used, and worked at a setting different from their normal ones.
 Subject One employed The New Age Chinese-English Dictionary (2004).
-Subject Two consulted The New Age Chinese-English Dictionary (2004), Yahoo on-line dictionary, and the on-line Cambridge Advanced Leamer's Dictionary.
+Subject Two consulted The New Age Chinese-English Dictionary (2004), Yahoo on-line dictionary, and the on-line Cambridge Advanced Learner's Dictionary.
 Subject Three's reference tool was the Chinese-English Dictionary (1995).
-Subject Four was used to accessing on-line dictionaries, and specified the on-line Oxford Advanced Leamer's Dictionary as one of them.
+Subject Four was used to accessing on-line dictionaries, and specified the on-line Oxford Advanced Learner's Dictionary as one of them.
 All of them reported that they seldom or never used the handheld electronic dictionary.
 Although both Subjects Two and Four employed the Yahoo on-line dictionary quite often, throughout their think-aloud protocols, there is no mention of their being aware or using its function of paragraph translation.
 This shows that their dictionary usage at the performance exercise was not much different from their normal one, and thus enhances the validity of the study results.